Isalklm/belly-button-challenge/README.md

 Any updates pushed to the main branch will be automatically reflected in the live dashboard.
 ---
 📜 Attribution and Code Sources
 This project was developed as part of a bootcamp program.
-The code for database setup, updates, and analysis was created using Python libraries and MongoDB documentation.
+The code for data visualization, interactive charts, and dynamic updates was written in JavaScript using D3.js and Plotly.js.
+The dataset was provided in JSON format and fetched dynamically for visualization.